The world has always been divided over artificial intelligence (AI).

-At the turn of the 21st century, Alice’s botmaster Richard Wallace released the AIML for public consumption, encouraging developers to adopt and consider it as the open standard for chat bots.
+At the turn of the 21st century, Alice’s botmaster Richard Wallace released the AIML for public consumption.
+This was to encourage developers to adopt and consider it as the open standard for chatbots.

 Now, the intelligent bot uses machine learning and natural language processing to glean insights from mountains of data.